 If anyone remembers the 2D pictures, which were popular in the nineties, that you had to stare at until a 3D image suddenly appeared, that´s how the challenge felt when trying to make people aware about the narrative.
-You might also recall how frustrating it was to have people standing over you when staring at the 2D image and hear them saying: “can you see it, can you see it?” and if not seeing “can´t you see it, can´t you see it?” or even worse, “I can´t believe you´re not seeing it!”
+You might also recall how frustrating it was to have people standing over you when staring at the 2D image and hear them saying: “can you see it, can you see it?” and if not seeing “can´t you see it, can´t you see it?” or even worse, “I can´t believe you do not see it!”
 The only thing the 2D images did was to split people into a “we” and “them” and made them, that didn’t see, frustrated.
-I know that some thought I should think less and let people believe I was Scheherazade meanwhile handling my algorithms under the table but to me it would be cheating by making people believe they saw 3D when just seeing 2D.
+I know that some thought I should think less and let people believe I was Scheherazade meanwhile handling my algorithms under the table, but to me, it would be cheating by making people believe they saw 3D when just seeing 2D.
 Even if it might look like narrative constructors cheat and manipulate people the narrative construction I speak for does not persuade people to change beliefs.
-That is called rhetoric, which requires and separate people into a “we” and “them”.
+That is called rhetoric, which requires and separates people into a “we” and “them”.

 Next part 4 The need for retrieval of the consciousness